Is Chocolate Milk Really a Good Recovery Drink After Running?

 Looking at the comparison above you can appreciate why there is such a buzz surrounding chocolate milk.

-- It isn’t anything magic, but research has shown thus far that it performs as well, or better than, specially engineered products that have a similar nutrition profile.
+- Chocolate milk is not magic, but research has shown that it performs as well, or better than, specially engineered products that have a similar nutrition profile.

-- Furthermore, it is rich in key nutrients like calcium and vitamin D, which play an important role in bone health and are often lacking in a runner’s diet.
+- It is rich in key nutrients like calcium and vitamin D, which play an important role in bone health and are often lacking in a runner’s diet.

-- Finally, chocolate milk weighs in at a 1/3 of the cost of most sports products.
+- Chocolate milk weighs in at a 1/3 of the cost of most sports products.

 I have nothing against specially designed sports products and I think they play an important role in endurance sports, especially those that require fueling during competition.